-NEBOSH examinations and assessments are set by professionally qualified staff and assisted by external examiners, most of whom are Chartered Safety and Health Practitioners or Chartered Environmentalists operating within industry, the public sector or in enforcement.
+In addition, NEBOSH examinations and assessments are set by its professionally qualified staff assisted by external examiners; most of whom are Chartered Safety and Health Practitioners or Chartered Environmentalists operating within industry, the public sector or in enforcement.

-A good starting point for finding a NEBOSH course or Accredited Course Provider is the ‘Where to Study’ section of the NEBOSH website at www.nebosh.org.uk/studying/
+A good starting point for finding a NEBOSH course or Accredited Course Provider is the ‘Where to Study’ section of the NEBOSH website.

 To understand what is involved, this video is an example of a practice exam question:

-- NEBOSH Award in Health and Safety at Work
+- NEBOSH Health and Safety at Work Qualification;

-- NEBOSH Award in Safety, Health and Environment for the Process Industries
+- NEBOSH Health, Safety and Environment in the Process Industries Qualification.

-As well as in English, the NEBOSH Award in Health and Safety at Work can be taken in five other languages, French, Spanish, Arabic, Mandarin Chinese and Russian.
+As well as in English, the NEBOSH Health and Safety at Work Qualification can be taken in five other languages, French, Spanish, Arabic, Mandarin Chinese and Russian.

 For those seeking a long-term career in occupational health and safety, Certificate level qualifications offer a progression route towards NEBOSH professional level Diplomas.